 -The villains are played by Dan Aykroyd and John Lithgow.
 THE VILLAINS ARE PLAYED BY DAN AYKROYD AND JOHN LITHGOW.

 -Some jokes, particularly at the end, completely fall flat.
 Like past the point of just not being funny, and into the realm of feeling bad for the jokes because they are beyond obvious and unfunny.
 I’m mainly talking about the end when everyone was ‘telling the truth’.
-What the fuck was that…?
+What the hell was that…?

 -The snake church joke would have been alright if it were 10 seconds long.
 But then it went on for like 2 minutes.
 That was confusing.
 It seemed like it was supposed to be part of a montage of rapid fire church jokes, but then it just stalled there.
 And it wasn’t funny.